 The Interior of Alaska has the high often glacier covered mountains of the Brooks and Alaska Ranges to the North and South, respectively, the Ogilvie Mountains to the East, and the relatively low Nulato Hills to the West.
 Recall that Alaska has the size of Europe from the Ural to Spain, and the Interior has dry continental climate.
-The Canadian High often extends into the Interior in winter making the Interior an air mass source region.
+The Canadian High often extends into central Alaska in winter making the Interior an air mass source region.
 Cold dry air is produced in the Interior because of the negative radiation balance.
-This means in clear winter nights the Interior looses more heat to space than it gains during the day.
+This means in clear winter nights, the Interior looses more heat to space than it gains during the day.
 Consequently, the near-surface air gets colder and colder over time until a new air mass moves in.

 Under high pressure conditions, winds are calm in the Interior.
 Actually, the Interior’s windiest month is June with an average wind speed of a bit more than 3 m/s in Fairbanks, for instance.
 Thus, in the Interior, people consider no wind and cold as one set of their normal winter conditions.

+*Chinook can lead to above freezing temperatures even in winter.
 The high mountain ranges to the south and north are a tough barrier for any storm system.
 When a system actually passes them, the Interior gets Chinook (Föhn) conditions, i.e. air temperature rises, sometimes even above the freezing point even in January, the coldest month on average.
 When the storm even approached from far south, we speak of the pineapple express.
-And yes, having a Chinook in winter that permits going bare legs is nothing to worry about.
+And yes, having a Chinook warming in winter permits wearing pantyhose.
 You are used to dress for the temperature, in this case, relatively warm with no to calm wind.

-Note that in the Interior, usual snow events have one a two inches.
+Note that in the Interior, usual snow events have one or two inches.
 However, those snow storm moving in from the Bering Sea dump huge amounts of snow in the Interior.
 The snow deposits onto trees.
 Young trees bend down.
 Old trees may break under the load.
 Those storms often come with high wind speeds after the snow was dumped.

 Due to the fact that there are barely any radiosonde stations, only a few surface meteorological stations and only one weather radar in the Interior, forecasts are tricky.
 The storm that passed Fairbanks Thursday to Friday night, for instance, was first forecasted for Wednesday to Thursday night.
 Does the 24 hours offset matter?
 Not really for the inhabitants of the Interior.
 On the contrary, the delay gives them extra time for stocking up on groceries, batteries and water.
 People start guerilla shopping.

 For search and rescue, aviation, and emergency management, the accuracy of a storm forecast does matter a lot.
 Therefore, stakeholders keep tuned in on every update there is.
 They need to know exactly where the most of the snow load will be dumped.
 Aviation needs to know whether bush pilots may be able to fly, and/or pass a pass between mountains to get into a valley, etc. Emergency management needs to have their crews close by the area for which the most damage is expected, but in safety.
 Only then, the crews can immediately start repairing power lines etc. once the storm left the damaged area.

-Now why do people in the Interior fear wind more than the cold?
-Well, for starters being without electricity for several days is not fun.
+Well, the fear is experience, physics and technology related.
+For starters, being without electricity for several days is not fun.
 It means that your furnace and water pump don’t work.
-Even when you have a full water tank, you need electricity to pump the water and a wood-stove can only heat so far.
+Even when you have a full water tank, you need electricity to pump the water.
+Furthermore, a wood-stove can only heat so far.
 Being without water means a lot of hassle.